See explanation below

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-The question arises as to how a specific connection between the corresponding amino acid and the base triplet of the anticodon could have been achieved.
-At the base triplet, which ultimately dictates the code, three out of four possible bases are always present, differing in their hydrophobicity [10].
-Depending on the types of bases involved and their positions within the triplet, different values for the entropic force emerge, contributing to varying depths of penetration of the acceptor arm into the membrane as a result of the hydrophobic effect (https://en.wikipedia.org/wiki/Hydrophobicity).
+The question arises as to how a specific association of a given amino acid with respect to the anticodon base triplet could have been achieved.
+At the base triplet that ultimately defines the code, three of the four possible bases are always present, differing in their hydrophobicity [10].
+Depending on the nature of the participating bases and their positions within the triplet, different values arise for the entropic force associated with the hydrophobic effect, contributing to different depths of penetration of the acceptor arm into the membrane (https://de.wikipedia.org/wiki/Hydrophobie).

-This means that the stronger the hydrophobicity in the region of the anticodon, the further the tip of the proto-tRNA protrudes into the membrane.
-There, it can be linked to a hydrophobic amino acid.
-The placement of short hydrophilic peptides in the membrane during the vesicle formation process is presumably more favorable than that of individual hydrophobic amino acids.
-The terminal amino acid of the peptides can be bound to the tip of the proto-tRNA while being simultaneously cleaved from the chain.
-Separating the amino acid from the chain increases entropy and thus favors the reaction.
-The linkage binds the amino acid at the 2'-OH position.
-With appropriate combinations of bases at the anticodon, different, finely tuned positions of the CCA arm in the membrane are achieved, thereby linking amino acids with varying hydrophobicities to different positions in the membrane (during a pressure drop with phase change of the gas).
-The probability of residence for the most hydrophobic amino acids is highest in the innermost zone.
-If more hydrophilic bases are present at the anticodon, the CCA arm does not extend as far into the membrane, leading to the linkage of hydrophilic amino acids at the 3'-OH position.
-No amino acids can be attached in a middle position.
-The corresponding combination corresponds to the current stop positions during mRNA decoding in the ribosome.
+This implies that the greater the hydrophobicity in the anticodon region, the further the tip of the proto-tRNA protrudes into the membrane.
+Upon contact with a terminal amino acid of a peptide, the amino acid can be transferred and bound to the tip of the proto-tRNA while being cleaved from the peptide chain.
+Detachment of the amino acid from the chain increases entropy and thus favors the reaction.
+The linkage binds the amino acid at the 2′-OH position.
+With appropriate combinations of bases in the anticodon, different, finely tuned positions of the CCA arm within the membrane are achieved, enabling linkage to amino acids of differing hydrophobicity that occupy different positions within the membrane (during pressure decrease accompanied by gas phase transitions).
+On average, the residence probability of the most strongly hydrophobic amino acids is greatest in the innermost zone.
+If more hydrophilic bases are present in the anticodon, the CCA arm does not extend as far into the membrane, such that hydrophilic amino acids are linked at the 3′-OH position.
+In an intermediate position, no amino acids can be attached.
+The corresponding combination is equivalent to the modern stop positions encountered during mRNA decoding in the ribosome.

-With these relationships, a process can be derived that allows for the storage of an amino acid sequence in an RNA by tightly occupying various proto-tRNAs on the inner surface of a vesicle membrane.
-The curvature of the membrane favors closely adjacent positions of the anticodons, allowing for complementary pairing of codons to form an RNA (proto-mRNA).
-However, a problem arises here regarding the chirality of the amino acids or ribose, for which a selection for a homochiral peptide is lacking.
-For longer chains, there are countless possible combinations, requiring corresponding periods of trial and error.
-A more effective process is achieved when alternatively the proto-tRNA is cleaved at the single double bond.
+With these relationships, a process can be derived in which dense occupancy of different proto-tRNAs along the inner surface of a vesicle membrane allows storage of an amino acid sequence in an RNA molecule (Fig. 15).
+The curvature of the membrane would permit closely adjacent positions of the anticodons, enabling complementary association of codons and thereby the formation of an RNA (proto-mRNA).
+A difficulty arises, however, from the chirality of both the amino acids and the ribose, for which no selection mechanism for a homochiral peptide is present.
+For longer chains, an unmanageably large number of combinations emerges, requiring extensive timescales for exploration.
+A more efficient process is achieved if, alternatively, the proto-tRNA is cleaved at its single double-stranded region.
 It then exists as a single strand and can assume the function of a proto-mRNA (see below).

-Figure 12 Submergence of Proto-tRNA into the vesicle membrane with the CCA acceptor arm at the top, depending on the hydrophobicity dictated by the anticodon.
-After the amino acids (hydrophobic AA yellow and red are bound to short peptides in the membrane) are linked to the proto-tRNA, the amino acids separate from the short peptides and link together to form a longer peptide..
-The closely spaced anticodons serve as the information storage for the peptide sequence and act as a template for a Proto-mRNA, which forms by attaching complementary nucleotides and then detaching.
+Fig. 15 Insertion of the proto-tRNA into the vesicle membrane with the CCA acceptor arm at the tip, depending on the hydrophobicity specified by the anticodon.
+After linkage of amino acids to the proto-tRNAs (hydrophobic amino acids, shown in yellow and red, are bound to short peptides within the membrane), the amino acids detach from the short peptides and link to one another to form a longer peptide.
+The closely spaced anticodons constitute the information store for the peptide sequence and serve as a template for a proto-mRNA, which arises through association of complementary nucleotides and subsequently detaches.
+This possibility was not considered further, as the number of variations becomes effectively infinite when both ribose chiralities occur simultaneously.

 If the terminal ribose is at the level of the lipid heads on the inner edge of the membrane, there is no loading with an amino acid.
 The positions here correspond to the stop codons.
 In Table 1, when comparing the anti-codon assignments with the associated amino acids, it becomes clear that all hydrothermally formable hydrophobic amino acids have an adenine in the middle position or others in the edge area.
 The hydrophilic amino acids have a correspondingly opposite occupancy.
 Weber and Lacey [17] already discovered this striking correlation in 1978, without being able to offer an explanation for it.